OctopusDeploy/docs/src/pages/docs/administration/reporting/report-on-deployments-with-sql.md

 If your reporting tool of choice can't consume the XML feed, you can query the SQL table directly.
 Octopus maintains a **DeploymentHistory** table, with the exact same information that the XML feed exposes.
 This may work better for tools like **SQL Server Reporting Services**.
 The main benefit of this approach is that it supports Spaces in reporting by default.

 :::div{.warning}
 This approach is only supported for self-hosted Octopus.
-For Octopus Cloud you will need to use the API.
+For Octopus Cloud you'll need to use the API.
 ::::

 :::figure